As a young girl growing up in Chicago in the 1950s, Susan Liverpool dreamed of being a professional dancer.

 She then went back to "The Lion and the Porcupine" and started writing songs for that book.
 She found someone who helped with orchestration of her songs.

-Everything fell into place for “The Lion and the Porcupine” – illustrations, music orchestration, editing, publishing – and it was published in 2014.
+Everything fell into place for “The Lion and the Porcupine” – illustrations, music orchestration, editing, publishing.
+It came out in 2014.

-A neighbor who had bought her books told her about the Atlanta Black Theatre Festival, encouraging her to submit something to perform.
+A neighbor who had bought her books told her about the Atlanta Black Theatre Festival, encouraging her to submit something.
 With the help of her editor friend, she did it and was accepted.

-She performed a stage reading - one-woman show - of some of the stories from “The Little Liverpool Diaries” on Oct.
-5. She also sang some of the songs she wrote to go with them.
+She performed a stage reading - a one-woman show - of some of the stories from “The Little Liverpool Diaries” on Oct.
+5. She also sang a few of the songs she wrote to go with them.
+The audience loved it!